Arsène Wenger: 1994–1996: Nagoya Grampus Eight

 Wenger's methods had the desired effect – Nagoya won 17 of their following 27 games to finish runners-up in 1995.
 He shortly received the J. League Manager of the Year award for 1995, while Stojković claimed the player's honour.
 In January 1996, Wenger guided the club to their first piece of silverware as Nagoya defeated Sanfrecce Hiroshima to win the Emperor's Cup.
 Two months later they triumphed in the Super Cup, beating Yokohama Marinos 2–0.
 The success bolstered Nagoya's status in Japanese football, as well as Wenger's reputation; he was somewhat startled by the praise and idolisation that came his way.
 Midway through the 1996 league season, Wenger's former club Strasbourg enquired about the possibility of him returning to manage them.
-He turned down the offer as he was earlier approached by Arsenal.
+He turned down the offer, as he had been approached by Arsenal.
 David Dein had remained in contact with Wenger after their first meeting, and frequently sent him video tapes of matches to garner his opinions; "He was my personal pundit," the vice-chairman recalled.
 The Arsenal board rebuffed Dein's suggestion to appoint Wenger as early as 1995, but concerns over George Graham's successor Bruce Rioch meant they were more open-minded about hiring him since his stint in Japan.

 Wenger managed Nagoya for the final time on 28 August 1996 and delivered a farewell speech, thanking the fans in Japanese.
 Assessing his time in Japan, biographer Jasper Rees felt Wenger had left a mixed legacy at the club, as the immediate success was followed by fluctuating league finishes; it was not until 2010 that Nagoya (under Stojković) won their first title.
-Wenger continues to speak fondly of his career in Japan and once likened the country to his ancestral home: "It has beautiful things that we have lost in Europe, beautiful things that make life good."
+Wenger continued to speak fondly of his career in Japan, and once likened the country to his ancestral home: "It has beautiful things that we have lost in Europe, beautiful things that make life good."
 He also credited the culture for improving his temperament and rediscovering his passion for the game.
 Wenger returned to Japan as a television pundit for the 2003 FIFA Confederations Cup, and a decade later, took Arsenal to face Nagoya in a pre-season friendly.